Aathee1103/Researchtrackassignment2/README.md

 5.In a new command line terminal, run the following command:

       rosrun final_assignment final_user_req.py
-6.To display the computational graph of the system:
+6.To display the computational graph of the system,run the following command:

     rosrun rqt_graph rqt_graph